IMHA, immune mediated hemalytic anemia, is a vicious autoimmune disease and can be difficult and expensive to treat.

-What Happens To A Dog With IMHA?
+What Happens To A Pet With IMHA?

 Why Red Blood Cells Are Attacked

 There’s no clear answer as to why the body goes after the red blood cells.
 Something interesting I discovered is that allergies are the result of autoimmune disease, so is canine inflammatory bowel disease and Addison’s.
-Pollen and grass allergies are obviously less severe than IMHA but at the core, they’re all autoimmune diseases.

 Treatment Options For IMHA